Unstable Instantons in A-model Localization: A -model Localization

-The equation $\frac{1}{t}D_{\mu}\star F=0$ is the Yang-Mills equation for $t>0$, and singular for $t=0$.
-The solutions of the Yang-Mills equation are Yang-Mills connections $A_{\mu}$, and they ``flow in from infinity'' for $t>0$ \cite{Witten:1992xu}.
-Furthermore, the flux of a Yang-Mills connection $A_{\mu}$ is GNO quantized:
+for $t>0$.
+Due to the singularity at $t=0$, the solutions are said to “flow in from infinity” for $t>0$ \cite{Witten:1992xu}.
+The solutions of the Yang-Mills equations on a closed Riemannian manifold of genus $g$ were classified in \cite{Atiyah:1982fa}.
+The analysis here focuses on the genus zero case of $S^{2}$.

+The solutions of (\ref{eq:locus5-1}) are described by two types of connections $A=A_{\mu}\,\text{d}x^{\mu}$: flat connections $A$ with zero curvature $F=0$ and Yang-Mills connections $A$ with non-zero curvature $F\neq0$.
+At genus zero, the flat connections are gauge-equivalent to the trivial connection $A=0$.
+In contrast, the flux of a Yang-Mills connection $A$ is GNO quantized,